Optical Coherence Tomography – OCT

 An OCT uses a scanning laser to examine the retina.
 It inputs the results of these scans into a piece of computer software and the scans are converted into a fully interactive 3D image.
 The scans can be compared to a cake.
 When we look into the eye, we normally see only the surface of the cake – the retinal surface.
 With OCT we can take a slice out of the cake to see all the different layers that make up the retina, focus on a certain sections and pinpoint any unhealthy changes or abnormalities.

 What’s the difference between retinal photography and Optical Coherence Tomography scanning?

 Fundus photography takes a photograph of the surface of your retina only.
 The OCT scan takes a 3D scan of your entire retinal thickness allowing our optometrist to “peel back” each layer until they find the cause of the abnormality and can quickly diagnose any problems or areas for concern.

 We recommend that every patient has an initial baseline OCT scan.
 This will be stored by our software and compared to any future OCT scans for minor, but significant changes to your retina.
 An OCT scan is particularly useful for any patients who have concerns of Glaucoma, Macular Degeneration and “Flashes and Floaters”.

-OCT scanning is included within our Private Eye Examination fee and is available as an upgrade for patients qualifying for and NHS funded Sight Test.
+OCT scanning is included within our Enhanced Eye Health Examination and is available as an upgrade for patients qualifying for and NHS funded Sight Test.

 What do the scans look like?